sd031/three-tier-cdk-eks-demo/README.md

 # Todo App - 3-Tier Application on Amazon EKS with AWS CDK

-This project demonstrates how to deploy a complete 3-tier Todo application on Amazon EKS (Elastic Kubernetes Service) using AWS CDK (Cloud Development Kit) with Python.
-Features both local development with KinD/Skaffold and production deployment on EKS Auto Mode.
+This project demonstrates how to deploy a complete 3-tier Todo application on Amazon EKS (Elastic Kubernetes Service) using AWS CDK (Cloud Development Kit) with TypeScript.
+Features both local development with KinD/Skaffold and production deployment on EKS Auto Mode with in-cluster PostgreSQL database.

 ## Architecture Overview